|Lat/Lon:||45.61477°N / 13.88420°E|

 La Grande, 5 pitches, 5c: http://www.arrampicata.info/relazioni-vie-roccia/la-grande-val-rosandra.asp

 Three ferratas.
-In the upper part of the valley, where you can find short steep walls, members of CAI Trieste made three quite demanding ferratas.
-They are used mostly for training purposes and to gain experience on such routes.
+In the upper part of the valley, just south of San Lorenzo, where you can find short steep walls, members of CAI Trieste made three quite demanding ferratas (C/D on the Austrian scale).
+They are used mostly for exercising purposes and to gain experience on such routes.
 Looking up these are:

 The upper part of the creek, till the settlement of Botazzo/Botač, is unknown to me.
 There still seem to be some rocky structures and perhaps the creek also there offers some picturesque scenery.
 But the part below Botazzo/Botač is definitely very nice and picturesque area.
 Soon below the settlement, there is a landmark of Val Rosandra / Glinščica.
 Some 40 meters high waterfall does not have allways much water, but is usually worth visiting.
 In times of heavy rainfall the waterfall is one of the most beautiful natural phaenomena in the vicinity of Trieste/Trst.